 A few years after she passed, I went back to school and studied Early Childhood Education.
 When I was working with young children, I noticed I was particularly interested in learning about children’s social and emotional development.
 I was also a new mother at this time, navigating my own parenting, as well as reflecting on the parenting I received.
 My newfound knowledge of healthy parent-child attachments and their impact forced me to peel back some layers from my past and work on my own personal journey of self-transformation and healing.

 I feel it’s imperative to do my personal healing work in order to break the generational cycle of trauma.

 The last five years

 Lately, however, the same whisperings I had when I was a young girl have felt frequent and strong.
-The voice that used to wish she could help people the way Oprah does is back, yet this time it feels different.
+The voice that used to wish she could help people is back, yet this time it feels different.

-It’s saying, “Go back to your inner child, the one who wanted to help people the way Oprah does so you can help others the way Maureen helped you.”
+It’s saying, “Go back to your inner child, the one who wanted to help people so you can help others the way Maureen helped you.”